On this page

 Unless other arrangements are made with the Court, Bankruptcy Rule 9037(h) applies if a document containing information in violation of Bankruptcy Rule 9037 happens to be filed.
 This section of the rule requires the following:

-- File a Motion to Redact identifying the proposed redactions and pay the $25 per-case filing fee;
+- File a Motion to Redact identifying the proposed redactions and pay the per-case filing fee.
+The Miscellaneous Fee Schedule is available at https://www.flnb.uscourts.gov/filing-fees;

 - ECF filers will use the Motion to Redact event.
 Failure to use this event will result in a Submission Error Notification.